 - administrators to specify a regular expression value for a parameter during manual deployment

 Variables allow you to access information about the deployment destination and the request form.
-See AWS CloudFormation Template for the list of supported variables.
+See AWS CloudFormation Template Parameter Variables for the list of supported variables.

 For example, our CloudFormation template has a KeyName parameter.
 To allow a user to select from available key pairs in the target region and allow an administrator to override the requester's choice:

-- Add a CloudFormation template to the catalog as described in Adding an AWS Service to the Catalog.
+- Add a CloudFormation template to the catalog as described in Adding AWS Services to the Catalog.

 - On the Attributes tab, click Add Attributes.